 While opening the account, the guardian must submit the birth certificate of girl child along with that his/her identity proof and residence proof.

-A guardian must open maximum of two accounts.
+A guardian must open a maximum of two accounts.
 It means guardian or parents not allowed to open more than two accounts under this scheme.
-Exception to this rule is, third account is also allowed to open only in case of birth of twin girls as second birth or if the first birth itself results into three girl children.
+The exception to this rule is, the third account is also allowed to open only in case of birth of twin girls as second birth or if the first birth itself results into three girl children.
 However, a guardian must submit the medical certificate regarding this.

 What will be the tenure of this account?

 This is the 21 years account.
 However, one can continue the account even after the 21 years also (without any new contribution) up to her marriage or on request.
-If girl marry within 21 years then this account ceases there itself.
+If girl marries within 21 years then this account ceases there itself.
 You can deposit into this account only up to 14 years.
-So from 15th year to 21st year there is no provision for investment.
+So from 15th year to 21st year, there is no provision for investment.

-Initial investment must be with Rs.1, 000.
+The initial investment must be with Rs.250.
 Thereafter, in the multiplication of Rs.100.
 Minimum yearly investment is Rs.1, 000 and maximum investment in a year is Rs.1, 50,000 (Year means a financial year).
-You can deposit up to completion of the 14th year of account opened.
+You can deposit up to completion of the 14th year of account opening.

-If you do not deposit the minimum yearly deposit of Rs.1, 000 in any year, then such account is considered as inactive.
+If you do not deposit the minimum yearly deposit of Rs.250 in any year, then such account is considered as inactive.
 To re-activate this account, you must deposit the penalty of Rs.50 for each inactive year along with that minimum subscription of Rs.1, 000 of those years.

 How to deposit to this account?